 - Signs of other mental health problems, such as anxiety, mania, or schizophrenia

-- Risk of suicide or other violence -- whether your teen is a danger to him or herself or others
+- Risk of suicide or other violence and whether your teen is a danger to themselves or others

-The health care provider should ask about drug or alcohol abuse.
+The provider should ask about drug or alcohol abuse.
 Depressed teens are at risk for:

 - Heavy drinking